chiperific/timeshift/README.markdown

 ### To do:
 - Scaffold the favicons
-- Send an email to the SV when a user submits a timesheet?
+- Send an email to the SV when a user submits a timesheet? - http://guides.rubyonrails.org/action_mailer_basics.html

 ### For WMRECC:
 - find && replace datePicker classes with options in shared.js.coffee
-- start_and_end_date_searchbar partial on timeoff/single -- check for params handling
--- partial uses @date_start and @date_end variables for page load -- timeoff views using period and year in user.rb, need to switch to start_date and end_date
-- Timeoff views: include accruals
 - Run the test suite
-- Ditch the Date.fweek in application.rb?
+- Fix the dataTables resizing and shut-off page reload on wind size change